John-bju/SIL-translation-test/README.md

 # SIL Translation Test

 ### Description
-This repo is for documentation of SAB, RAB, DAB, KAB which aims to keep a version history of all documents and translate all documents into a multitude of languages via crowdin.
+This repo is for documentation of SAB, RAB, DAB, KAB which aims to keep a version history of all documents and translate them into several languages via crowdin translation.
 This repo will also automatically convert, format, and output documentation as the user needs.